Affiliate links on Android Authority may earn us a commission. Learn more.

 - Open the Alexa app on your phone or tablet once your speaker or smart display is in setup/pairing mode.

 - Tap the plus icon in the upper-right of the Devices tab, then tap Add Device.
+Some devices may be detected automatically.

 - Select your particular product from the list and follow prompts.